Nebraska Eviction Notice Templates (4)

 Following the landlord’s victory in court, a Writ of Restitution may be requested, which authorizes the sheriff’s department to remove the tenant from the property within 10 days.

-To obtain a writ of restitution, the landlord must file a Petition for a Writ of Restitution/Execution with the court.
-The sheriff’s department will then serve the Writ.
+To obtain a Writ of Restitution, the landlord must file a Praecipe for a Writ of Restitution/Execution with the court.
+The sheriff’s department will then serve the form on the tenant.

 Step 7 – Reclaim Possession of the Premises